flother/gigs/README.rst

 * ``link_similar_artists``: uses the Last.fm API to connect similar artists in the site database.
 Run this after an import and you'll see recommended artists and gigs in your templates.
+* ``ìmport_artist_reviews``: finds reviews for each artist from the Guardian's music section.
+Reviews are matched to artists using MusicBrainz ids, so you'll need to be using the ``musicbrainz2`` library for this to work.

 Importing the gigs data